-Variable Name Spaeth Name Normalizations lawMinor LAW n/a
+Variable Name lawMinor Spaeth Name LAW Normalizations n/a lawMinor LAW n/a

 This variable, lawMinor, is reserved for infrequently litigated statutes.
 Statutes substantially absent from the decision making of the modern Courts will be found in this variable.
 For these, lawMinor identifies the law at issue.
 Note: This is a string variable.